 Extractive industries, climate change and development are just a few of the factors threatening water sources.
 Indigenous communities are uniquely affected by changes in the water, and are more likely to be on boil-water advisories.
 In many places people can no longer go out on the land and drink water straight from the streams.
 The health and abundance of fish have changed as water quality has decreased, which in turn affects Indigenous diets.

-West Coast is working with Indigenous nations to articulate, revitalize and implement their traditional water laws.
-Colonial institutions often place Indigenous peoples as subjects of progressive water management and governance, and have yet to substantively leave space and realize Indigenous laws.
+West Coast is working with Indigenous nations to articulate, revitalize and apply their traditional water laws.

 Indigenous laws are deeply connected to the water.
 As Danika Billie Littlechild explains:

 When First Nations lose access to a sacred or traditional water source, they also lose access to the beings and spirits that inhabit that water source.
 This loss ripples out.
 Stories, songs, dances, and even Indigenous words related to or based in that water source are also lost.
 The foundational elements of Indigenous legal traditions and knowledge systems are therefore at risk.